dpouzada/Watson_for_MANA/README.md

 ## Watson Natural Language Understanding

-In short, this module allows you to extract Metadata (structured data) from an unstructured text:
+In short, this module allows you to extract metadata, as attributes and indicators (which represent structured data) from an unstructured raw text.
+In particular, it provides you with:
 - Sentiment, Emotion
 - Keywords
-- Entities
+- Entities (referring to Locations, people, companies, etc...)
 - Categories, Concepts
 - Syntax
 - Semantic Roles

-Please consult the demo page to visualise by yourself what Watson NLU is capable of doing.
+Please consult the [demo page here](https://natural-language-understanding-demo.ng.bluemix.net/) to visualise by yourself what Watson NLU is capable of doing.

 ### How to create your own Watson NLU instance